Discover Central Oregon

 For more information about Bend and all the activities, amenities and lodging opportunities the destination offers, check out visitbend.com!

-the unofficial beer capitol of the usa
+the unofficial beer capital of the USA

 For a thousand good reasons Bend, Oregon is widely known as the premier outdoor playground of the United States.
-But a lesser known element of the Bend Experience is the city’s extraordinary abundance of craft beer – incredibly delicious craft beer!
+But a lesser-known element of the Bend Experience is the city’s extraordinary abundance of craft beer – incredibly delicious craft beer!
 In our little mountain town of 82,000 people, Bend and surrounding communities are home to nearly 30 craft breweries (and growing), many within walking distance of one another.

 Visit beermebend.com for information about our local breweries!